Recycling. Return Home

 Most furniture is easily recyclable, but there are regulations regarding inflammable materials, eg as used in many older sofas and chairs.
 Many charities including the Salvation Army will accept items in good condition (see details in the Clothing/Textiles section above).
 Other examples are:

-Emmaus Link Emmaus, a homeless charity, rely on donations of good quality goods from the public which they refurbish in their workshops and sell in their shops.
-You can buy or donate furniture, electrical goods, clothes, bicycles etc Emmaus: Information.
+Emmaus, a homeless charity, rely on donations of good quality goods from the public which they refurbish in their workshops and sell in their shops.
+You can buy or donate furniture, electrical goods, clothes, bicycles etc.

-FRN Link Furniture Re-use Network (FRN) arrange free collection in the UK, of unwanted furniture donated by the general public, which they sell to people on low-incomes FRN: Information.
+Furniture Re-use Network (FRN) arrange free collection in the UK, of unwanted furniture donated by the general public, which they sell to people on low-incomes.

-Furniture Recycling Project Link Link The Furniture Recycling Project aims to encourage recycling of furniture and household items to disadvantaged groups and provides volunteer training opportunities Furniture Recycling Project: Information.
+The Furniture Recycling Project aims to encourage recycling of furniture and household items to disadvantaged groups and provides volunteer training opportunities.

-Green-Works Link Green-Works is a not-for-profit social enterprise bridging the gap between organisations with redundant office equipment and schools, charities, community groups, start-up businesses etc that need it Green-Works: Information.
+London Reuse, part of the London Reuse network, is a social enterprise bridging the gap between organisations with redundant office equipment and schools, charities, community groups, start-up businesses etc that need it.

-SOFA Project Link SOFA Project is a Bristol-based charity which refurbishes and sells furniture and also white goods (electrical appliances) to low income households in the surrounding area; they also collect donated items SOFA Project: Information.
+SOFA Project is a Bristol-based charity which refurbishes and sells furniture and also white goods (electrical appliances) to low income households in the surrounding area; they also collect donated items.

 Glass (bottles and jars)